Network Representation of Large-Scale Heterogeneous RNA Sequences with Integration of Diverse Multi-omics, Interactions, and Annotations Data: Results

 \subsection{Inferring Functional Similarity From Embeddings}

 In comparison analysis, we first obtained the embeddings from each of the methods and performed K-Means clustering only on the nodes that have an associated functional annotation.
 The number of clusters in K-Means is the same as the total number of unique labels in a particular annotation.
-The clustering result of different methods is compared over the RNA family and RNA type annotations in Table \ref{clustering_family} and Table \ref{clustering_type}.
-The result shows that although there is a greater number of RNA nodes to assign to clusters, rna2rna embeddings can achieve the highest NMI score over the RNA functional family annotations.
+The clustering result of different methods is compared over the RNA family and transcript biotype annotations, shown in Table \ref{clustering_family} and Table \ref{clustering_type}.
+The result shows that although there is a greater number of RNA nodes to assign to clusters, rna2rna embeddings can achieve the highest NMI score over the RNA functional family and biotype annotations.

-Since rna2rna embeddings have demonstrated functionally similarity in the experiments above, an important next step is to assign putative biological functions to novel lncRNAs.
-To do this, we perform gene set enrichment analysis on K-mean clusters of RNAs, select the cluster with the highest enriched functional term, then associate the lncRNAs belonging in this cluster with this term.
-In this experiment, the embeddings are trained from both training set and validation set over 32,741 different RNAs, and K-means cluster ($k=2000$) is performed.
+Since rna2rna embeddings can preserve functional similarities, an essential next step is to assign putative biological functions to novel lncRNAs.
+To do this, we perform gene set enrichment analysis on K-mean clusters of the RNA node embeddings, select the clusters with the highest enriched functional term, then associate the lncRNAs belonging in this cluster with this term.
+In this experiment, K-means ($k=2000$) is performed over 32,741 RNA embeddings trained from both training set and validation set.
 We then performed enrichment analysis on these 2000 clusters using Enrichr \cite{kuleshov2016enrichr} over the KEGG Human 2019 \cite{kanehisa2000kegg} terms, which includes both functional and disease pathways.
-Among the 2000 clusters, 559 have an adjusted P-value of less than $0.01$, and 139 have an adjusted P-value of less than $0.001$.
-Interestingly, the highest-scoring gene sets often contain some lncRNAs not previously associated with these functional terms, which are shown in Table \ref{cluster_gsea}.
-It warrants additional experimental studies to verify the functional associations of these lncRNAs.
+Among the 2000 clusters, 559 have an adjusted P-value of less than $0.01$, and 139 have less than $0.001$.
+Interestingly, the highest-scoring gene sets usually contain some lncRNAs not previously associated with any other functional term, as shown in Table \ref{cluster_gsea}.
+It warrants additional experimental studies to verify the functional associations of these lncRNAs to the annotated genes within the same cluster.